 Drag Bags/ Scoot Sacks

-I love this product and I see a lot of pet parents using them for their paralyzed dogs, especially when their dog is hanging around the house.
+I love this product and I see a lot of pet parents using them for their small paralyzed dogs, especially when their dog is hanging around the house.
 These soft bags cover the entire lower half of a dog’s body, including their legs and feet.
 They not only protect a dog from having an accident in the house, they also protect the legs of an active paralyzed dog who loves to scoot everywhere.
 Some people put a drag bag over a diaper for complete protection.

 Some pet parents use training or pee pads as added protection for their incontinent dog.
 I expressed Sophie’s bladder (my paralyzed dog) on a regular schedule so I felt pretty confident she didn’t need a diaper at night.
 We used pee pads on Sophie’s bed to catch any leakage she would have.
 You can more about expressing bladders and preventing UTI’s.